The Legend and the Man Part 1 To Fool the Enemy, chapter 3

 CHAPTER THREE

-Los was abuzz.
+Los Angeles was abuzz.

-Day-to-day conversation in the sleepy usually revolved around farming, pastures and problems with the water supply.
-The ’s eccentric and selfish decrees, his attempts to raise the taxes or organise the traffic were also a popular subject for grumbling over a cup of wine.
+Day-to-day conversation in the sleepy pueblo usually revolved around farming, pastures and problems with the water supply.
+The alcalde’s eccentric and selfish decrees, his attempts to raise the taxes or organise the traffic were also a popular subject for grumbling over a cup of wine.
 Zorro’s actions were equally widely discussed, being as they were a welcome distraction from the drab, sun-scorched daily grind, as well as a source of amusement, good cheer and a sense of justice and safety.
-When the black-clad rider disarmed another group of lancers in the middle of the square, everyone knew that the alcalde would not step outside the that evening. would bring him his supper, leaving the laughing peons and caballeros to sit at ’s tavern and jokingly comment on the latest events.
+When the black-clad rider disarmed another group of lancers in the middle of the square, everyone knew that the alcalde would not step outside the that evening.
+Sergeant would bring him his supper, leaving the laughing peons and caballeros to sit at Victoria’s tavern and jokingly comment on the latest events.

 This time, however, the latest events proved to be all too eventful.

 Firstly, the dam and the new lake which was supposed to guarantee a supply of water for the area.
-This alone required careful consideration; however, before the inhabitants of the could reach an agreement on how best to make use of this novelty, the problem of the labourers’ wages came up.
+This alone required careful consideration; however, before the inhabitants of the pueblo could reach an agreement on how best to make use of this novelty, the problem of the labourers’ wages came up.
 This was a source of many complaints, both among the simple peons and among the caballeros, who felt that they had been cheated and insulted by the alcalde.
-Whenever they were removed from the cuartel, they would walk straight to the tavern, to vent their frustrations over a glass of wine.
+Whenever they were removed from the , they would walk straight to the tavern, to vent their frustrations over a glass of wine.
 The resolution of the matter, with two spectacular appearances from Zorro, would have been enough to provide everyone with something to discuss for weeks to come.
-One did not often have the chance to see Luis Ramone, alcalde of Los Angeles, parted from his money at sword’s point.
+One did not often have the chance to see , alcalde of Los Angeles, parted from his money at sword’s point.
 As always whenever that happened, people were quick to reminisce about past occasions that had ended in a similar fashion.

 But before the tales and the gossip could get started in earnest, before everyone had gone over the whys and wherefores of Ramone’s previous encounters with Zorro’s blade, they were brought to an end by the story of an audacious robbery.
 The victim was to be none other than Señorita Escalante, surprised by an unknown assailant in the main room of the tavern shortly before dawn.
-She had been saved only because of the presence of Don Diego de la Vega, who – without any regards for his personal safety – rose in her defence and received a wound that was likely to be mortal.
+She had been saved only because of the presence of de la Vega, who – without any regards for his personal safety – rose in her defence and received a wound that was likely to be mortal.

-Rumour followed upon rumour, each more fantastical than the last.
-Don Diego was said to have fought valiantly, trashing the tavern in the process, before being overpowered by his attacker.
+Rumour followed upon rumour, each more fantastical than the last. was said to have fought valiantly, trashing the tavern in the process, before being overpowered by his attacker.
 No, said other people, commonly those who had spent that night at the inn.
 There had been no noise and no fighting.
 They were all awoken by a shot and Victoria’s scream, and all they heard afterwards was the sound of a horse riding away at a gallop.
 The stranger must have escaped very quickly.
 Others were wondering why had not called for help earlier on; others still, who the brazen intruder might be, and whether he would be caught.

 The alcalde’s reluctance to chase him was another topic of conversation, though no one was particularly surprised by his inaction.
 It was widely known that the soldiers from the garrison were more likely to ride in pursuit of Zorro than to search after a common bandit.
-Whatever crime had been committed, it did not count for very much, unless the victim was himself.
-Therefore, after a day had passed without any steps being taken, Don himself went to see the alcalde.
-The was shocked by what had befallen his son.
-After a long discussion, paid a very respectful visit to the distraught Señorita Escalante, heard her relation about the night’s events, and finally led a patrol to look for the attacker.
+Whatever crime had been committed, it did not count for very much, unless the victim was Luis Ramone himself.
+Therefore, after a day had passed without any steps being taken, Don Alejandro himself went to see the alcalde.
+The caballero was shocked by what had befallen his son.
+After a long discussion, Sergeant paid a very respectful visit to the distraught Escalante, heard her relation about the night’s events, and finally led a patrol to look for the attacker.
 They returned in the evening, empty-handed, dusty and tired.
-According to what Mendoza reported, rinsing his parched throat with some wine, they had seen no one but a few local peons on their way – and Zorro, just once and from afar.
+According to what reported, rinsing his parched throat with some wine, they had seen no one but a few local peons on their way – and Zorro, just once and from afar.
 They had not chased after him, the sergeant tried to explain to a furious alcalde, because Zorro had been very far away and seemed to be in a hurry, preoccupied by something on the ground.
 He might not even have seen the patrol pass him by.

 See also The Legend and the Man Part 1 To Fool the Enemy, chapter 4

 He joined her in the room shortly after, but did not begin the conversation immediately.
 At first he only sat down in an armchair and studied her and his son together.
-Diego was asleep or resting, eyes closed and face ingeniously hidden from the light of the lamp.
-Victoria sat at his bedside, holding his hand.
+Diego was asleep or resting, eyes closed and face ingeniously hidden from the light of the lamp. sat at his bedside, holding his hand.
 Every once in a while she touched his forehead, as if to check that the fever had not returned.
-Don could not delay any longer.
+Don Alejandro could not delay any longer.

-“Some time ago,” he began, “I heard a number of rumours about what had happened that night.”
-Victoria turned to him, unsure what he meant.
+“Some time ago,” he began, “I heard a number of rumours about what had happened that night.” turned to him, unsure what he meant.
 “I know I should not be repeating them, but there is one in particular which is too persistent for me to stay silent.”

 “Which one?” she asked without much interest.
 At the moment nothing but Diego mattered to her.

-“It’s no gossip, really,” Don sighed.
+“It’s no gossip, really,” Don Alejandro sighed.
 “It’s more of a question.
 What was Diego doing in your tavern before sunrise?”

-Victoria raised a hand to her mouth in fear.
+raised a hand to her mouth in fear.

 “Stupid, stupid…” she whispered.
 “I didn’t think.
 Neither of us thought…”